Better Ways to Say Please Find Attached My CV (Alternatives)

 Why not ‘Please find attached my CV’?

 Below is a list of some of the most common phrases used to draw a recruiter’s attention to attachments.
-Read through the list and (1) don’t worry if you recognise many of them from your own emails (we all do) and (2) just try not to start glossing over them as your near the end of the list.
+Read through the list, and don’t worry if you recognise many of them from your own emails (we all do).
+Just try not to start glossing over them as you near the end of the list.
 This is what recruiters feel.

 How to write ‘please find attached my CV’—list of phrases to avoid: